 For example, if you have a 500 GH/sec device, and it’s taking 400 watts of power, you’re getting 1.25 GH/sec per watt.
 You can check your power bill or use an electricity price calculator online to find out how much that means in hard cash.

-There are three main hardware categories for bitcoin miners: GPUs, FPGAs, and ASICs.
+There are three main hardware categories for bitcoin miners: GPUs, FPGAs and ASICs.
 We’ll explore them in depth below.

 CPU/GPU bitcoin mining

-The least powerful category of bitcoin mining hardware is your computer itself.
+The least powerful category of crypto mining hardware is your computer itself.
 Theoretically, you could use your computer’s CPU to mine for bitcoins, but in practice, this is so slow by today’s standards that there isn’t any point.

 You can enhance your bitcoin hashrate by adding graphics hardware to your desktop computer.
 Graphics cards feature graphical processing units (GPUs).
 These are designed for heavy mathematical lifting so they can calculate all the complex polygons needed in high-end video games.
 This makes them particularly good at the Secure Hash Algorithm (SHA) - or SHA-256 in Bitcoin’s case - hashing mathematics necessary to solve transaction blocks.